NIMATDGH/codeforcess/README.md

 # Codeforces Solutions 💻

 This repository contains my personal solutions to various **Codeforces** problems.
-Each solution is written in **C++** and named after the corresponding problem — so you can easily find the question by searching for the file name on Codeforces.
+Each solution is written in **C++** and named after the corresponding problem — so you can easily find the original question by searching the file name on [Codeforces](https://codeforces.com/).

 ---

 ## 🧠 How It Works
-- Every `.cpp` file in this repo is a solution to a Codeforces problem.
+- Every `.cpp` file represents a solution to one Codeforces problem.
-- The file name matches the **problem name** or **identifier** (for example: `Two_Buttons.cpp` or `Pair_of_Topics.cpp`).
+- The file name matches the **problem name** or **identifier**.
-- You can copy the file name and search it directly on [Codeforces](https://codeforces.com/) to find the original problem statement.
+- To view the problem, just search the file name on Codeforces.

 ---